 Publications: Peer-reviewed journal articles (by staff)

-Briand JF, Pochon X, Wood S, Bressy C, Garnier C, Réhel K, Urvois F, Culioli, Zaiko A. Metabarcoding and metabolomics offer complementarity in deciphering marine eukaryotic biofouling community shifts.
-Biofouling, in press.
+Briand JF, Pochon X, Wood SA, Bressy C, Garnier C, Réhel K, Urvois F, Culioli G, Zaiko A (2018).
+Metabarcoding and metabolomics offer complementarity in deciphering marine eukaryotic biofouling community shifts.
+Biofouling, 34 (6), 657-672

 Metabarcoding and metabolomics were used to explore the taxonomic composition and functional diversity of eukaryotic biofouling communities on plates with antifouling paints at two French coastal sites: Lorient (North Eastern Atlantic Ocean; temperate and eutrophic) and Toulon (North-Western Mediterranean Sea; mesotrophic but highly contaminated).
 Four distinct coatings were tested at each site and season for one month.
 Metabarcoding showed biocidal coatings had less impact on eukaryotic assemblages compared to spatial and temporal effects.
 Ciliophora, Chlorophyceae or Cnidaria (mainly hydrozoans) were abundant at Lorient, whereas Arthropoda (especially crustaceans), Nematoda, and Ochrophyta dominated less diversified assemblages at Toulon.
 Seasonal shifts were observed at Lorient, but not Toulon.
 Metabolomics also showed clear site discrimination, but these were associated with a coating and not season dependent clustering.
 The meta-omics analysis enabled identifications of some associative patterns between metabolomic profiles and specific taxa, in particular those colonizing the plates with biocidal coatings at Lorient.